ITHIN-EH-WUK—WE PLACE OURSELVES AT THE CENTER: JAMES NICHOLAS AND SANDRA SEMCHUK

 we place ourselves at the center

 The questions Nicholas and Semchuk ask of each other are personal, at times humorous, at other times painful.
 As Semchuk notes, they recognized that their relationship was “an opportunity to make political, social and psychological structures created by histories of colonialism, occupation of the land and racism visible to ourselves and others through our art practice.”
 Whether dealing with the marginalization of Ukrainian-Canadian settlers or Nicholas’s experiences as a residential school survivor, the effort is always, in Semchuk’s words, “to recognize the truths in each other’s stories.”
 At the same time the works embrace a “more-than-human” context by honouring the land, plants, and animals that ground their stories.
-Guided by equality, their collaborations are love stories that open us to an honest and compassionate consideration of who is in the centre and who is not.
+Guided by equality, their collaborations are love stories that open us to an honest and compassionate consideration of who is in the center and who is not.

 Quotes: